 Scope of the Audit;

-Indicate your firm’s expertise in charitable law, accounting systems, and any other ancillary service that you feel would be beneficial to Progressive Intercultural Community Services Society (PICS).
+Indicate your firm’s expertise in charitable law, accounting systems, and any other ancillary service that you feel would be beneficial to Progressive Intercultural Community Services (PICS) Society.

 Provide references from at least one (1) current comparable non–profit audit clients (of similar size and audit scope and involved in settlement and refugee services if possible).
 This should include contact person’s name, organization, title, e-mail, address, phone number and year that audit services were provided; and